VSuvalakshmi/YouTube-Data-Harvesting-and-Warehousing-/README.md

 Query the SQL data warehouse: You can use SQL queries to join the tables in the SQL data warehouse and retrieve data for specific channels based on user input.
 You can use a Python SQL library such as SQLAlchemy to interact with the SQL database.
 Display data in the Streamlit app: Finally, you can display the retrieved data in the Streamlit app.
 You can use Streamlit's data visualization features to create charts and graphs to help users analyze the data.
 Overall, this approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.

+Results:

+This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a MongoDB database, migrates it to a SQL data warehouse, and enables users to search for channel details and join tables to view data in the Streamlit app.